 We also use television, by far the most far-reaching medium in the country, to promote reading.
 We have broadcast 100 episodes of the animated television show “Adventures in the World of Books”, 115 episodes of the children’s programme “Reading Together” and 500 episodes of the animated television show “Keremet Koch” (Magic Journey).
 The shows were aired on the national television channel, Kyrgyz Public Television and Radio Corporation (KTRK), reaching one million viewers each week.

 AKF participates in ongoing policy dialogues with the Kyrgyz Ministry of Education.
 We have played an important role in developing and implementing ECD policies and strategies, the national pre-primary education curriculum and training programmes, including the pioneering 2009 Law on Early Childhood Education.
-In early 2021, AKF, together with other development agencies in the country, supported the Ministry in designing a plan to roll out the implementation of the ECD national educational standards.
+AKF and other development agencies in the country have supported the Ministry in designing a plan to roll out the implementation of the ECD national educational standards.

 We have helped establish resource centres at the ECD departments of the Republican Teachers’ Training Institute (RTTI) as well as at the Teachers Training Center based at Naryn State University.
-In 2020, AKF worked with the RTTI to develop and pilot a 72-hour online asynchronous teacher training course, based on the 480-hour Nariste National Program, to prepare children for Grade 1.
-As a result of that pilot, the course has been integrated into the RTTI national teacher training plan for 2021.
+AKF worked with the RTTI to develop an online teacher training course, based on the Nariste National Programme, to prepare children for Grade 1.
+The course was integrated into the RTTI national teacher training plan.

 Schools2030 is a 10-year, 10-country school and classroom-based participatory action research and learning improvement programme.
 Using the principles of human-centred design (HCD) and focusing on the key transition years of ages five, 10 and 15, Schools2030 seeks to catalyse locally rooted education solutions that can inform systems-level approaches for improving holistic learning outcomes.
 In the Kyrgyz Republic, Schools2030 partners with 30 kindergartens and 70 schools in Osh, Naryn and Chui oblasts and Osh and Bishkek cities to enable teachers and school stakeholders to co-design, implement and measure new school-level solutions and identify what works to improve students’ learning outcomes.